Overview of One Time Pad

 - Confidentiality: One of the prime reasons will be ‘Confidentiality’.
 One-Time-Pad users understand this as the messages and transcripts are secured form others.

-- Non-repudiation: The sender and creator of the information cannot deny to their intention of creation or transmission of the information.
+- Non-repudiation: The sender and creator of the information cannot deny their intention to create or transmit the information.

 - Authentication: Both the sender/receiver can claim his/her identity with the origin/destination of the information.